gitter-lab/pria-ams-enamine/README.md

 ### analysis_notebooks

 Contains Jupyter notebooks that analyze the AMS and Enamine results.
-In addition to looking at number of new hits, it also analyzes the chemical structures between new hits and training set hits.
+In addition to looking at the number of new hits, it also analyzes the chemical structures between new hits and training set hits.

 ### chtc